Fish Wrangler: Reception

+Lucy A. Snyder, a five-time Bram Stoker Award-winning author, offered high praise for Fish Wrangler.
+Snyder commended the game for its "engaging gameplay and creative setting," describing it as a "must-play for enthusiasts of the genre."

 In December 2009, Fish Wrangler was voted the Best Facebook Game and Best Facebook Application in the third annual Open Web Awards run by Mashable.

 The game was given a positive review in Gamezebo, praising the game as "easy and hassle free to play", and noting the game's multitude of social features.